islami00/CSC200-c/setup.md

 ```

-8. Install with : `pacman -S mingw-w64-x86_64-gcc`
+8. Install with : `pacman -S mingw-w64-x86_64-gcc`  - Compiler installed for windows and C.
-9. The setup all till the compiler was setting up a suitable unix env with a package manager(out of box with ubuntu
+9. While that is loading, the entire setup till the compiler is essentially setting up a suitable unix env with a package manager (which comes out of the box with ubuntu or wsl).
-10. Next step was the compiler, which can be installed with apt.
+10. (ubuntu) the difference here is that we could use apt.
-11. compiler name: gcc for c, and g++ for c++
+11. compiler name: `gcc` for c, and `g++` for c++
 12. Next we install the debugger

 ```sh
 mingw64/mingw-w64-x86_64-gdb 10.2-2 (mingw-w64-x86_64-toolchain)
     GNU Debugger (mingw-w64)
 ```

-13. Note how most of our packages have the mingw-w64-x86_64 toolchain
+13. Note how most of our packages have the `mingw-w64-x86_64` toolchain
 14. cmd: `pacman -S mingw-w64-x86_64-gdb`
     That's the final install.
-We now have all gcc,g++, and gdb/ compilers and debuggers
+We now have all `gcc`,`g++`, and `gdb`:  compilers and debuggers
-15. Note: gcc and g++ install a tear down gdb version.
-Atleast the second last stable major release
+15. Note: `gcc` and `g++` install a tear down `gdb` version.
+Atleast the second last stable major release - ubuntu I guess.
+At this point, windows only has `gcc` and `gdb`.
+The essentials.

 # Adding gcc, gdb to path